Alexander Stewart (Londonderry MP, born 1746): Politics and later life

 Stewart was appointed High Sheriff of Donegal for 1791–92.

 Stewart sat as member of parliament (MP) in the Irish Parliament in 1800–1801.
-He was elected for the Londonderry County constituency of the Irish Parliament in 1800, sat for Londonderry County for one month and then exchanged it for the borough of Thomastown for which he sat until Irish Parliament was abolished due to the Acts of Union in 1801.
+He was elected for the County Londonderry constituency of the Irish Parliament in 1800, sat for County Londonderry for one month and then exchanged it for the borough of Thomastown for which he sat until Irish Parliament was abolished due to the Acts of Union in 1801.

-Stewart also sat for the UK Parliament in 1814–1818.
-On 19 July 1814 he was elected for the Londonderry constituency of the U.K. Parliament to replace his nephew Sir Charles Stewart who had on 1 July 1814 been raised to the peerage as Baron Stewart.
+Stewart also sat for the UK Parliament from 1814 to 1818.
+On 19 July 1814 he was elected for the Londonderry constituency of the UK Parliament to replace his nephew Sir Charles Stewart who had on 1 July 1814 been raised to the peerage as Baron Stewart.
 He thus served as "a family stopgap" who "supported [the Earl of Liverpool's Tory] government silently".
 He sat for the constituency for four years until the 1818 general election, when his son Alexander-Robert was elected, having come of age.

 Alexander Stewart of Ards died in 1831.